 - From Nobody to Nightmare: Being a somewhat obscure relation of Julius Caesar, most stories show most people fail to either anticipate Caesar leaving everything to Octavian in his will, the loyalty of Caesar's legions to the name or indeed Octavian's political savvy.

 - Historical Villain Upgrade: While his adoptive father is about equally likely to be depicted as hero or villain, Augustus is usually portrayed unsympathetically as a cruel and cold-blooded schemer.
-A notable exception is I, Claudius, where he is portrayed as good-natured and well-meaning, but trapped by his position and manipulated by his ruthless wife, Livia.
-(Notably, I, Claudius begins well after all the bloodshed of his rise to power.)

 - I Did What I Had to Do: Octavian had to commit to a lot of unsavory actions as Augustus to give rise to the Roman Empire.
 But he did it all to ensure Rome would survive the civil wars that tore apart the Republic.